Africantanman/Test-Test/README.md

 # Test-Test
-Landing page example used to complete exercise in ZTM Complete Web Developer Course.
+This is the landing page example used to complete the landing page project in ZTM Complete Web Developer Course.
+It is the template I used to create my "Terry's Chilli Emporium" landing page and is here as a comparison.